 Since the launch of our server, LucidGaming has become one of the most popular trio servers in Rust.
 With our experience of handling thousands of trio groups, we've developed an effective, tried and tested system for handling teams in our server.
 A perfectly balanced meta respected by hundreds in our community.

-It is advised for all groups to create a clan.
+Any group of friendly players must create a clan.
 Players who are acting friendly towards each other will be considered as teaming.
-Clans should not swap out members more than 3 times in one wipe.
-If they change their members more than that they must seek permission from the admin team.
-If you are within proximity of 4 or more players at a time and you are not killing each other, our automated group detection will be triggered and will warn you; this data is sent to staff.
-If you do not split up shortly after, you will be kicked from the server.
+Clans should not swap out members more than 3 times per wipe.
+If a group wishes to swap out a member more than 3 times they must seek permission from our Admin Team.
+If you are within proximity of 4 or more players at a time and you are not engaging in PvP interaction (combat), our automated group detection system will be triggered and will send you a warning in chat; this data is automatically sent to our Staff Team.
+If you do not split up shortly thereafter, you will be auto-kicked from the server.
 Admins will take further, manual action for any players persistently violating this Rule.

 A detection notifying admins of group rule breakers

 Quick and brief trades are allowed.
 We do not tolerate overly friendly behaviour including (but not limited to) teaming up in PvP or slave-like relationships (players farming for others without fair compensation being provided).

 Your clan can be allied with one other clan.
 In order for another clan to count as allied, you must ally them through the clans plugin in-game.
 If you fail to do so, it will be assumed that your two clans are distinct, unrelated groups (so, 3 of your members roaming together, for example, would be breaking our rules).

 We recommend that you all join a team in-game so you can avoid breaking the 3-man group limit (which still applies at all times).
 You and your allies must live at least 5 grids away from each other and cannot live in the same compound (a compound is properly defined under our rules regarding griefing (rule 4.3).

 Here's what is and is not allowed: